 By Air: Barot is 127 km from Bhuntar Airport near Kullu.
 You can also reach Barot from Gaggal airport near Kangra, approximate distance is 97 km.
 It is suggested to keep a check on flights on the websites from time to time as the frequency of flights is really low due to unpredictable climatic conditions at these places.

-Although it is a matter of personal preference but to save you some time I will suggest you a 4 day itinerary for your perfect stay at Barot in case you are visiting from Delhi.
+Although it is a matter of personal preference but to save you some time I will suggest a 4-day itinerary for your perfect stay at Barot in case you are visiting from Delhi.

-Day 1 – Take an overnight bus from Delhi.
-Reach Mandi next morning.
-From Mandi hop on another bus that drops you off at Ghatasni and from there you can finally take a bus or a shared cab and reach Barot.
-Check in your rest house or homestay and you can spend rest of the day relaxing near the Uhl River or a walk around the village is quite de-stressing.
+- Day 1 – Take an overnight bus from Delhi.
+Reach Mandi the next morning.
+From Mandi hop on another bus that drops you off at Ghatasni, and from there, you can finally take a bus or a shared cab and reach Barot.
+Check-in your rest house or homestay, and you can spend the rest of the day relaxing near the Uhl River or a walk around the village is quite de-stressing.

 - Day 4 – Start your journey back from Barot or Bir – Billing.
 You shall board a bus till Ghatasani and then another for Mandi or Dharamshala and finally to Delhi or Chandigarh.

-Considering the fact that Barot is a hamlet, there are no hotels available as such.
-However, there are relaxing home stays in Barot.
-You can lodge here and the locals will graciously greet you.
-Two popular guest house run by government departments and a few privately owned rest houses will make your stay comfortable and relaxing.
-The average tariff of a single homestay ranges from Rs.300 to 600 per day.
-Contact information of these houses is given below.
+The two popular guest houses run by government departments and a few privately owned rest houses will make your stay comfortable and relaxing.
+The average tariff of a single homestay ranges from Rs.
+800 to 1200 per day.
+You can find the contact information of these houses below.